 '''

 #ifndef FILENAME_H

 #define FILENAME_H

 / contents of the header file go here /

 #endif / FILENAME_H /

+If the compiler supports it, then following can be used

+#pragma once

+/ contents of the header file go here /

 '''

-If the compiler supports it, then #pragma once can be used.

 Inductor

 An inductor is a coil of wire which may have a core of air, iron or ferrite (a brittle material made from iron).
 Its electrical property is called inductance and the unit for this is the Henry, symbol H. 1H is very large so mH and uH are used, 1000uH=1mH and 1000mH=1H.
 Iron and ferrite cores increase the inductance.